archit120/archit120.github.io/blog/mnc.md

 ---
 layout: default_blog
-title: Archit - GSoC - The Proposal
+title: Archit - Learning CS on your own
 description: Hi!
 I'm Archit.
-In this series of blog posts, I mainly plan to walk you through what it was like working for GSoC, what challenges I faced, and how I overcame those challenges.
+In this blog post I tell you about the challenges I had to face in my degree plan and how I'm trying to resolve those by studying important computer science topics on my own.
 ---

-## Teach Yourself CS
+## Teaching Myself CS

 ### But Why?